I was only 25.

 And I felt like my body was failing me.

 As a kid, I was always active.
 But when I graduated from college and entered the working world, the same activities I loved when I was younger—basketball, softball, running—started causing me pain.

 All of a sudden, lifelong patterns of movement and imbalance I was once able to “manage” had become a liability.
 My knees hurt, my back hurt, my muscles felt tight, and it was a struggle just to get around.
 I took time off work because I was so distracted by my discomfort.

 I even went to doctors, who (thankfully) declined to perform surgery on my painful knees.
-I spent time in physical therapy.
+I spent time in physical therapy, where I learned I had a mild scoliosis that was probably a factor in all the issues I was dealing with.
 I came across and tried a number of other methods, ways that promised to help my body get back in “alignment.”